-Choosing an MRP or a Thesis Topic
+Choosing a Research Topic

 Students will have to decide which research topic best suit his or her interests and needs.
 There is no ideal time to settle on a topic.
 Some students find it useful to start thinking about this early in the fall; others find it more effective to wait until they have completed some of their course work.
 In either case, you should have a sense of where your research is headed very early in Term 2 at the latest.